 It’s also important to pace yourself during activities.
 Overexertion can make your symptoms worse and bring on an episode of fatigue.
 Avoid emotional and physical stress.
 Find the best ways for you to cope.
 Take time each day to relax or participate in activities you enjoy.

-No one medication can treat all your symptoms.
+No one medication can treat all of your symptoms.
 Also, your symptoms may change over time.
 In many cases, CFS can trigger or be a part of depression, and you may need an antidepressant to combat it.
-If lifestyle changes do not give you a restful night’s sleep, your doctor may suggest a sleep aid.
+If lifestyle changes don’t give you a restful night’s sleep, your doctor may suggest a sleep aid.
 Pain-reducing medication can also help you cope with aches and joint pain caused by CFS.